 A change was occurring in me.
 My identification with my fate loosened by these internal struggles, I began to pay attention to what was happening in my inner world.
 As I wept an image arose from within me: water eroding stone.

 It was only when my heart opened and I had begun deliberately to listen to the Underworld, forgetting my own desire to end my life that the gift was finally bestowed.
 In the silence I heard a message from the depths.
-I was given the chance to die and be freed.
-No longer using my horrific looks to objectify others, if I had the courage to sacrifice my life, I was made to know that this phase could end and a new one begin.
+By willing surrender, I would be freed, no longer using my horrific looks to objectify others.
+If I had the courage to sacrifice my life; to give up everything I had and was; to lose my life as I knew it both the darkness and the light that had come before—I was made to know that this phase could end and a new one begin.
 Thus, when Perseus arrived outside my cave in the moonlit night, I knew it.
 I had known he was coming for every step of his journey, and his winged shoes, the pouch he borrowed to transport my severed head, and the cape of invisibility were superfluous, not really necessary in the scheme of things.